XML RSSSubscribe To This Site

 Therefore, let's take the verb “to see” as an example or in Portuguese, “ver”, to better understand what we are talking about here:

-After reading these explanations, get the book I mentioned to learn more and more.
+After reading these explanations, you may want to get this book below to learn more and more.

-You can also click here to download this PDF verb table I have prepared for you.
+You can also click here to download this PDF verb table I have prepared for you, which will allow you give it a quick glance at the verbs in the most frequent tenses - Present, Simple Past and Imperfect Past.

 But hey!
 Learn one per day only, remember!
 Be good to yourself!